Reducing Anxiety Through Sedation

 It is however important to note that sedation is different from anesthesia injections.
 Although most dental treatments still need the injection of a local anesthetic in the mouth, even when sedation has been administered.
 Local anesthetic momentarily blocks pain impulses from affected teeth and gum tissue.
 The injection of local anesthetic occurs just after you have been sedated and calm, so you are likely to be oblivious of the fact that you just got injected.

-Methods of Sedation Dentistry
+Methods of Sedation Dentistry in Encino:

 Otherwise known as minimal sedation.
 Using this method, you are awake and relaxed.
 Inhalation of analgesia otherwise called nitrous oxide or “laughing gas is prevalent among patients with high level of anxiety.
 It is usually administered through the placement of a small hood over the nose through which nitrous oxide is passed through.
 It usually invokes a feeling of wellbeing.